loyfael/Waveme/README.md

 - Ability to upload and manage sound clips
 - Categorization of sound clips for easy access
 - Responsive design for various screen sizes
-- Cross-platform support (iOS and Android)
+- Cross-platform support (Windows and Android)

 ## Technologies Used
 - **Frontend:** React Native